Vikings: Status of women

 Like elsewhere in medieval Europe, most women in Viking society were subordinate to their husbands and fathers and had little political power.
-However, the written sources portray free Viking women as having independence and rights.
+However, written sources portray free Viking women as having independence and rights.
 Viking women generally appear to have had more freedom than women elsewhere, as illustrated in the Icelandic Grágás and the Norwegian Frostating laws and Gulating laws.

-Most free Viking women were housewives, and the woman's standing in society was linked to that of her husband.
+Most free Viking women were housewives, and a woman's standing in society was linked to that of her husband.
 Marriage gave a woman a degree of economic security and social standing encapsulated in the title húsfreyja (lady of the house).
 Norse laws assert the housewife's authority over the 'indoor household'.
 She had the important roles of managing the farm's resources, conducting business, as well as child-rearing, although some of this would be shared with her husband.

 After the age of 20, an unmarried woman, referred to as maer and mey, reached legal majority and had the right to decide her place of residence and was regarded as her own person before the law.
 An exception to her independence was the right to choose a husband, as marriages were normally arranged by the family.
 The groom would pay a bride-price (mundr) to the bride's family, and the bride brought assets into the marriage, as a dowry.
 A married woman could divorce her husband and remarry.

 Concubinage was also part of Viking society, whereby a woman could live with a man and have children with him without marrying; such a woman was called a frilla.
 Usually she would be the mistress of a wealthy and powerful man who also had a wife.
 The wife had authority over the mistresses if they lived in her household.
 Through her relationship to a man of higher social standing, a concubine and her family could advance socially; although her position was less secure than that of a wife.
 There was little distinction made between children born inside or outside marriage: both had the right to inherit property from their parents, and there were no "legitimate" or "illegitimate" children.
 However, children born in wedlock had more inheritance rights than those born out of wedlock.